• Testing Lab

 1. Jurisdiction and Scope: Bill 29 is a provincial regulation specific to Quebec, while Bill C-244 is a federal bill that would apply across Canada.
 This difference in jurisdiction means that Bill 29 might have unique provisions tailored to Quebec’s specific needs and regulatory environment.

-2. Specific Requirements: Bill 29 explicitly mandates the availability of spare parts and repair manuals and encourages the standardization of parts.
+2. Specific Requirements: Bill 29 explicitly mandates the availability of spare parts, repair services, and repair information.
 Bill C-244, while promoting similar goals, might differ in the specifics of these requirements and the mechanisms for enforcement.

 3. Penalties for Non-Compliance: Bill 29 includes penalties for manufacturers that engage in planned obsolescence.
 The specifics of the penalties and enforcement mechanisms might differ from those in Bill C-244.